Photography workflow – Back-up plans for the main computer

-Then of course, because I’m paranoid, I also have Time Machine set up to run and keep copies of my files on another hard drive.
+Then of course, because I’m paranoid, I also have Time Machine on my two main Mac computers, to keep copies of all my files on a separate hard drive.
 Redundancy is a good thing!

 As I mentioned at the start of this article – there are other ways of doing this, and other software options.
 These are what I am using right now to safeguard me from that heart-stopping moment when I realize my computer is gone, or my hard drive is just clicking away, not responding.
 Right now, these are minor annoyances compared to what could be – devastating loss.
 I can cope and recover without much drama.